 Families often hear from other people that baby teeth are unimportant since they fall out anyway.
-Unfortunately, this is a complete myth, and skimping on oral health in these formative years can lead to big problems.
+Unfortunately, this is a complete myth, and skimping in these formative years can lead to big problems.
 Baby teeth play an important role as placeholders for adult teeth, and losing them too early can lead to a need for braces later on due to crookedness and overcrowding.
-These early teeth also allow your child an opportunity to develop oral health care habits that last a lifetime.
+These early teeth also allow your kid an opportunity to develop oral health care habits that last a lifetime.
 Therefore, you will want to begin brushing as soon as that first tiny tooth comes in.

-When Should My Child See a Pediatric Dentist For the First Time?
+When Should My Child See a Pediatric Dentist

 How Do I Clean Baby Teeth?

 Once the first tooth emerges, you can use a washcloth or a soft finger brush to gently clean it.
-As your child grows, you will then be able to switch to a children’s toothbrush and toothpaste.
+As your kid grows, you will then be able to switch to a children’s toothbrush and toothpaste.
 It is also a good idea to increase your knowledge by talking to your child’s dentist about how to handle each stage of your child’s oral development.

 What Should I Expect With Teething?

-Teething usually begins around the time a baby is three to 12 months old, and it simply involves the natural process of your child’s primary teeth breaking through the gums.
+Teething usually begins around the time a baby is three to 12 months old.
+It simply involves the natural process of your child’s primary teeth breaking through the gums.
 When this happens, you may notice a sudden increase in drooling, or your baby may seem to lose their appetite.
 Sleepless nights due to the discomfort of the tooth breaking through the gum line are also normal.